Pyramids have gotten a bad rap in the business world—especially when the word “scheme” is involved.

 Integrating the pyramid of corporate social responsibility into your CSR management platform

 Just like all pyramids, even Archie Carroll’s has its dull edges.

 Some researchers have noted that Carroll’s Pyramid of Corporate Social Responsibility fails to tackle conflicting obligations that companies often face and the ethical contours of those decisions.
 Critics have also noted that culture plays a huge role in organizational decision-making and that Carroll’s model fails to meaningfully take this into account.

 This might limit how the framework can be applied across cultural contexts.
 And what happens when companies don’t do what they promise when it comes to CSR?
 Even the best theoretical models have a hard time accounting for deception.

 While it’s important to note the weaknesses of the model, organizations can still benefit from integrating Carroll’s Pyramid of CSR into their broader social impact strategy.
-One helpful step in that direction would be managing all CSR work from a single corporate giving software.
+One helpful step in that direction would be managing all CSR work from all-in-one CSR software.
 This allows companies to measure KPIs at various levels of the pyramid and track progress towards overarching CSR goals.